-You can call it green Tabasco, green sriracha, or salsa verde —Ā this is the green version of a classic red hot sauce.
-But don’t think that means it’s milder.
-The pound of Serrano chilies that goes into this sauce packs a wallop.
+Whether you call it green Tabasco, green sriracha, or salsa verde — this is the green version of a classic red hot sauce, made with a pound of jalapeño (or Serrano) chilies.
+You can be sure this sauce packs a wallop.
 If you love hot sauce, then you’ll love being able to make our own and control what goes in.
-It’s good on everything and it keeps plenty long enough to polish it off.
+It’s good on everything from scrambled eggs to tacos and it keeps plenty long enough to polish it off.

-Hot peppers are plentiful right now sinceĀ late summer is technically when they’reĀ in season.
-But luckily you can get them year round in most stores.
+Hot peppers are technically in season in late summer, so that’s an ideal time to make this sauce.
+But luckily you can get all kinds of peppers year round in most supermarkets, and they’re easy to grow, too.
 A lot of hot sauce recipes call for cooking the pureed peppers.
 I see no need for that, and I prefer the bright green color and the bright kick of the raw peppers.
 After pureeing them you let the mash hang out in the fridge for a day or two to mature.
 Then you strain the mixture, pressing like crazy to get all the juice extracted, and you’ll be left with a cup of pure green gold.
 I think green hot sauces have more of the fresh pepper flavor than the reds do.
 This one is really good and really versatile.

 The puree hangs out in the fridge to mature for a day or two before being strained.